iRevive/hestia-nix/README.md

 # hestia-nix

-Hesita is a micro library that helps organizing the local development environment.
+Hestia is a micro-library that helps with organizing a local development environment.
 The software is unstable and may change drastically over time.

 If you need a stable alternative use [devshell](https://github.com/numtide/devshell);